dawkin/udacity_object_detection_project/Write_up.md

 ![alt text](./images/Exp_3_learning_rate.PNG "learning rate chart of the experience n°3")

 The idea was to get a higher learning rate with this model in order to improve the model.
-The Loss charts show if we analyse the loss graph we can see that the the model keeps learning.
+If we analyse the loss graph we can see that the model keeps learning.
 Increasing the number of steps could be a great way to improve this model.

 ![alt text](./images/Exp_3_loss.PNG "Losses chart of the experience n°3")